Ugandan Culture – Rich and Diverse – not to be missed

 This tree where traditional cultural practices still take place is 3 hours from Kampala on the Way to Kibale Forest and Fort Portal.

 You learn the ancient ways practiced under a tree over 500 years old.
 A guide will tell you of the oral traditions of this spot, the first Nakayima and how the spirit world the lives of Ugandans still intertwine in the present.
+Be sure to hear the legend of old.

 Visitors that come here find the legends and tales most fascinating, the scenery from this plateau is beautiful.